 - Join our Rethinking Security supporters network to take action with others.

 - Organise a conversation, workshop or meeting about security where you are.

 - Make a financial contribution (please email firstname.lastname@example.org if you’d like to help in this way).

 - Or get in touch with other ideas and thoughts.

 Organise a group conversation

 We think a fresh approach to security will need to emerge from a much wider civic conversation about what security means.

-Use our resource pack to organise a group conversation.
-It includes a checklist of things to think about in advance, a sample invitation, some sample agendas and a few examples of other conversations that have taken place to date.
-Have a look, and if you have any questions or comments, email us: firstname.lastname@example.org.
+Use our resource for facilitators to organise a group conversation.
+It includes ideas from previous local events, resources from Rethinking Security member groups and some ideas about aims and content.
+Have a look, and if you have any questions or comments, email us: email@example.com.

 ‘Re-imagining security’: a TEDx talk (2016)